Watch our brand new Horatio’s Garden Wales Appeal Video by clicking ‘Play’ on the first photo to the right.

 The project is in collaboration with Cardiff and Vale University Health Board, with the cost of the ground and enabling works being covered by Cardiff & Vale Health Charity.
 The new centre will provide both specialist spinal and neuro-rehabilitation services for patients.
 It will have an independent living facility for patients preparing to go home.
 It will have a total of 50 beds.

-We launched our Welsh Appeal in the autumn of 2019, with the aim of raising the required £800,000 within a year.
-Incredibly, various supporters have already helped us to raise over £500,000 for the project, but we will be continuing to fundraise in a variety of ways for the outstanding amount.
+We launched our Welsh Appeal in the autumn of 2019, with the aim of raising the required £920,000 within a year.
+Incredibly, various supporters have already helped us to raise the vast majority of the money needed for the project, but we will be continuing to fundraise in a variety of ways for the small outstanding amount.
 At the request of the hospital, the designs and budget for the garden include an area for patients in the neurological rehabilitation ward.
 There will be no access between the two gardens due to the very different user needs of patients.
-Cardiff and Vale Health Board have pledged to pay the proportion of the capital costs required for the neurological garden and for the ongoing running costs.
+The Cardiff and Vale University Health Board have pledged to pay the proportion of the capital costs required for the neurological garden and for the ongoing running costs.

 “When I heard Wales was going to have a purpose-built Horatio’s Garden at Llandough Hospital, something went through me which is hard to explain.
 I know from my own experience what it meant to be able to go outside to feel the fresh air.
 To be with your family away from the clinical environment helped no end with my rehabilitation.
 To have a bespoke garden with all of the small details considered to make it easily accessible for people with low mobility will be tremendous”. – Rhian, previous patient of the Welsh Spinal Cord Injury Rehabilitation Centre